-- Security prices will fluctuate.
+• Security prices will fluctuate.
 The value of your investment may fall over time.
-The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+Market values of securities held by the trust may fluctuate in response to various factors.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
+The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19

+- outbreak a pandemic in March 2020, are not fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust's selection starts with the securities from the S-Network Healthcare Innovation Index selected prior to the date of the trust's formation.
-The trust's portfolio may not include all securities in the S-Network Healthcare Innovation Index and could include securities that are not included in the S-Network Healthcare Innovation Index.
-The securities in the trust's portfolio will not change if the S-Network Healthcare Innovation Index components, or their weightings within the S-Network Healthcare Innovation Index, change.
-The performance of the trust may not correspond with the S-Network Healthcare Innovation Index for this reason and because the trust incurs a sales charge and expenses. - The trust is considered to be concentrated in securities issued by companies in the health care sector.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust's selection starts with the securities from the Syntax US Medical Innovation Index selected prior to the date of the trust's formation.
+The trust's portfolio may not include all securities in the Syntax US Medical Innovation Index and could include securities that are not included in the Syntax US Medical Innovation Index.
+The securities in the trust's portfolio will not change if the Syntax US Medical Innovation Index components, or their weightings within the Syntax US Medical Innovation Index, change.
+The performance of the trust may not correspond with the Syntax US Medical Innovation Index for this reason and because the trust incurs a sales charge and expenses.
+The Syntax US Medical Innovation Index is a new index with a limited performance history. - The trust is considered to be concentrated in securities issued by companies in the health care sector.
 Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
-General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs.

-- The trust may invest in stocks of small and mid-size companies.
+General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - The trust may invest in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.